mayer79/ml_lecture/README.md

 ## How to cite?

 Michael Mayer.
-Introduction to Machine Learning (2021).
+Introduction to Machine Learning with R or Python (2022).
 Web: https://github.com/mayer79/ml_lecture/

 ## Organization